Thierry Henry: Interest in rugby union

-Henry has expressed he is a fan of rugby union having previously been spotted attending international fixtures and giving team talks to the France national team.
-In October 2025, he also hosted several South African rugby players at his London home including captain Siya Kolisi, Eben Etzebeth and Damian Willemse.
+Henry has stated that he is a fan of rugby union, having previously been spotted attending international meets and giving team talks to the French national team.
+In October 2025, he also hosted several South African rugby players at his London home, including captain Siya Kolisi, Eben Etzebeth and Damian Willemse.

-In May 2023, he expressed his support for a number of new rules to be introduced to football.
+In May 2023, Henry expressed his support for a number of new rules to be introduced to football.
 These included the introduction of a bonus point if a team scores a certain amount of goal and temporary reversible substitutions for players requiring treatment both of which have already been implemented in rugby.

 Appearance on screen

-Henry makes a short cameo appearance in the 2015 film Entourage.
-Henry's part sees him walking a dog and having exchange with Ari Gold (character played by Jeremy Piven), who is an over-the-top Hollywood agent.
+Henry made a short cameo appearance in the 2015 film Entourage.
+It shows him walking a dog and having exchange with Ari Gold (character played by Jeremy Piven), who is an over-the-top Hollywood agent.
 He makes a number of cameo appearances playing himself in the Apple TV+ football comedy series Ted Lasso.

 Henry makes a number of appearances in the Amazon Original sports docuseries All or Nothing: Arsenal, which documented the club by spending time with the coaching staff and players behind the scenes both on and off the field throughout their 2021–22 season.